lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

-The evidence communicated in the attributes and structures defined in this document are meant to be used in a PKCS#10 Certification Signing Request (CSR).
+The evidence communicated in the attributes and structures defined in this document are meant to be used in a PKCS#10 Certificate Signing Request (CSR).
 It is up to the verifier and to the relying party (RA/CA) to place as much or as little trust in this information as dictated by policies.